swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

   images were not used during training but are genuine inference examples.
 - `extra-classes/`: 1000 images of 4 additional dwarf planets from classes the model has never seen.
-Because the classifier has no unknown class, it can only misclassify them to known classes.
+Because the classifier has no unknown class, it can only misclassify them into known classes.

 | Ceres  | Eris | Haumea | Makemake |
 | ------------- | ------------- | ------------- | ------------- |